First Nations - Land Rights and Environmentalism in British Columbia

 top of page

-Dave Jacobson working on his raven mask, 2005.
+Dave Jacobson working on a raven mask, 2005.

 Photo: John Morris

 Totem poles are one of the most ancient and monumental forms of world art.
-The revival of this artform began with Mungo Martin, a Kwakiutl carver and chief from Tsaxis who recreated his ancestral bighouse Wawaditla in Victoria in 1953.
-See: Thunderbird Park.
+The revival of this indigenous and environmental artform began with Mungo Martin, a Kwakiutl carver and chief from Tsaxis who recreated his ancestral bighouse Wawaditla in Victoria in 1953.
 It would be difficult today to locate the huge cedar trees needed for such a building.
-The few old growth cedars that remain are mostly exported for magazine pulp, shingles, garden furniture, fence posts, etc. Kwakiutl forest management would ensure that ancient cedars remain protected as heritage trees, harvested only for traditional uses.
-See the raven mask by Dave Jacobson: Mask Carvings (left).
-Dave is a Kwakiutl, part of the Martin family of Tsaxis through his grandmother Lucy Martin Nelson.
+Old growth cedars are vanishing due to their unrelenting commercial exploitation for pulp, lumber and other such wood products.
+Kwakiutl forest management would ensure that ancient cedars remain protected as aboriginal heritage trees, harvested only for traditional uses.
+Left: Kwakiutl artist Dave Jacobson is seen working on a large raven mask carved from red cedar.
+He is related to the Martin family of Tsaxis through his grandmother Lucy Martin Nelson.

 Chief Rupert Wilson, Wawaditla, 12 February 2007.